 The good news is the need to scale services without scaling people is upon us, and with it comes a massive opportunity if we can drive the hard changes necessary to repay these legacy debts.
 With the application of software platforms, agentic solutions and, ultimately, autonomous services mimicked by software, we believe we are on a fast track to reach an autonomous, human-lite nirvana of scalable, profitable and affordable services by 2030:

-These five phases of services tell the complete story of the evolution of the industry from adding people to perform work through to scaling these same people with the smart use of platforms, AI-driven agentic tools and ultimately fully autonomous technology-led services where work is effectively replicated at scale with embedded intelligence.
+These five phases of services tell the complete story of the industry’s evolution from adding people to perform work to scaling these same people with the smart use of platforms, AI-driven agentic tools, and ultimately fully autonomous technology-led services where work is effectively replicated at scale with embedded intelligence.

 The 2030 destination is Service-as-a-Software, where the focus is on service provision, which doesn’t really involve services anymore